Battery storage

 Aerial shot of Queenscliffe town

-Working with the Queenscliff community to design and build a sustainable energy solution
+Working with the Queenscliffe community to design and build a sustainable energy solution

 About the project

-Mondo in collaboration with the Department of Energy Environment and Climate Action (DEECA), proposed the installation of 100kW/205kWh batteries at four separate locations across the Borough.
+Mondo in collaboration with the Department of Energy Environment and Climate Action (DEECA), proposed the installation of 100kW/205kWh BESS units at four separate locations across the Borough.
 Mondo has worked hard over the past 14 months to ensure we select the best locations.

-Mondo has worked closely with Queenscliffe Climate Action Now (QCAN) to develop a community donation model.
+Mondo has worked closely with Queenscliffe Climate Action Now (QCAN) to develop a community donation model and will be a percentage of revenue and this will be reported annually to the Queenscliffe community.
 QCAN will manage this fund, which will support local community renewable energy projects.

 For further information or enquiries, please get in touch with the project team at community@mondo.com.au